hapax/genesim/README.md

 [diploid](https://en.wikipedia.org/wiki/Ploidy#Diploid) species) mate,
 the parent strings get randomly interlaced and turned into building instructions for the offspring.
-A point at which we "snip out" a substring to interlace is called a *crossover*.
 We can think about how chunks of genetic code, or substrings, get passed around a family tree by this process, and from looking at shared substrings, make guesses about how people are